Learning English through sharing rhymes

 How to say a rhyme

-The way a rhyme comes alive depends on how parents use their voice, eyes, facial expression and body language (for more about this, see the article speaking English with your child).
+The way a rhyme comes alive depends on how parents use their voice, eyes, facial expression and body language (for more about this, see the article Speaking English at home).

 To engage a child’s attention, the introduction of a new rhyme needs to be a dramatic experience in which the voice shepherds the child through the rhyme.
 As children, whose hearing is more acute than adults, become more familiar with a rhyme, they learn how to read the adult’s emotions through their voice and no longer need the support of the physical actions.
 When this happens the child often takes over the physical actions and the parent can stop doing them.